tadaworks/dev-onboarding-guide/README.md

 * [Tada @ Slack](https://tadaworks.slack.com): Team chat
 * [Tada Dev @ Trello](https://trello.com/tadadev/): Sprint planning boards

+###Email and Calendar
+Our team uses [Office 365](https://products.office.com/en-us/business/office), which includes access to Word, Excel, PowerPoint, Outlook, and our OneNote archive.
+[Log in here](https://support.office.com/en-us/article/Download-and-install-Office-2016-for-Mac-using-Office-365-for-business-2eb5e0ad-eb5f-418c-a476-81be30e6fe4e) with the credentials stored in your LastPass account to start the installation process.

 ## Credential Management
-[Lastpass](https://lastpass.com) is used for securely sharing credentials, certificates, and other things too sensitive to pass around by email.
+[LastPass](https://lastpass.com) is used for securely sharing credentials, certificates, and other things too sensitive to pass around by email.

 You can [install Lastpass here](https://lastpass.com/download/cdn/lpmacosx.zip).
 This is extremely sensivite software, and the preferred install method is via this link.